pgbouncer/pgbouncer/doc/config.md

 Default: empty

-## peer_id
+### peer_id
-The peer id used to identify this pgbouncer process in a group of pgbouncer processes that are peered together.
-When set to 0 pgbouncer peering is disabled
+The peer id used to identify this PgBouncer process in a group of PgBouncer processes that are peered together.
+The `peer_id` value should be unique within a group of peered PgBouncer processes.
+When set to 0 pgbouncer peering is disabled.
+See the docs for the `[peers]` section for more information.

 Default: 0